 6.6.1 General

 This procedure is used to remove the AKMA context in the AAnF.
 NF consumers may initiate this procedure due to local policy.

+NOTE: When the AKMA subscription data (AKMA indicator) is still stored in the UDM, this procedure about removing the corresponding AKMA context from AAnF cannot be used.